thacherT1D/webdevstuff/Javascript_and_the_Browser/Debugging_JavaScript.desc.md

 **NOTE:** A `RangeError` is also known as a stack overflow.

-Check out all the [error types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) on the Mozilla Developer Network.
+You can check out all the JavaScript [error types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) on the Mozilla Developer Network.

 ## Resources